dionys/mojox-transaction-websocket76/README.md

 ## Author

-Denis Ibaev, dionys@cpan.org for Setup.ru.
+Denis Ibaev, dionys@cpan.org.

+## Contributors.

+Paul Cochrane, cpan:PTC, paul@liekut.de.

 ## Copyright and license

-Copyright (C) 2012-2015, Denis Ibaev.
+Copyright (C) 2012-2016, Denis Ibaev.

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.